St Columba Anglican School

 Attendance and Absences

-To maximise learning opportunities, students must attend school regularly and be punctual for all lessons.
-They should arrive at least 5 minutes before classes begin and will not be allowed to leave school before the end of the day unless consent is given by parents/caregivers.
+To maximise learning opportunities, all students are expected to attend school regularly and arrive punctually.
+Students should be present at least five minutes before classes begin and may not leave school before the end of the day unless parental or caregiver consent is provided and all school procedural requirements are met.

 Absence

 It is a legal requirement for children aged 5 to 17 to attend school for the entire school day.
-By NSW State law, absence from school for any period during the day requires a letter of explanation from a parent or guardian.
+By NSW State law, absence from school for any period during the day requires explanation from a parent or caregiver.

-Parents and caregivers are asked to notify the School of any student absences, late arrivals, or early departures using the Absences link on the Engage Parent Portal, accessible on both desktop and mobile app.
+Parents and caregivers are asked to notify the School of any student absences, late arrivals, or early departures exclusively through the Absences link on the Engage Parent Portal, accessible on both desktop and mobile app.
 This feature can be easily found in the left-hand menu.

 Key Points: